NavyBlueCheese/tsmom-band/README.md

 [PREDICTION.md](PREDICTION.md) was committed before the account was funded: a block bootstrap of the train-period backtest predicts one-year PnL of about **+$0.85** (80% interval −$0.26 to +$2.37, ~1.6 leg-trades per year).
-The success criterion is calibration — live PnL landing inside that interval — not profitability.
+The success criterion is calibration, which includes live PnL landing inside that interval.

 ## Design rules